 - How does the proposal serve W&L's mission (refer to the Mission Statement above)?

-2. Goals of the major or minor
+2. Assurance of Learning plan for the major or minor

 3. Courses in the major or minor